joaoamaral28/sort-optimization-challenge/README.md

 # Dataset structure

-The dataset used for this test was the my_random_data.csv (15.78 MB) file, which contains 1000000 records and the following columns:
+The algorithms were tested against two data sets (my_random_data.csv and my_random_data_incremental.csv) both containing 1000000 records and the following columns:
 * primary_key: a random unique real positive integer
 * reference_value: a real positive integer

+In my_random_data.csv the keys are random integers within the interval [1, 10000000], while in my_random_data_incremental.csv sequential keys have incremental diferences of one unit, that is, keys are within the interval [1, 1000000].

-The sorting algorithms are performed based on the primary_key value
+The sorting algorithms are performed based on the primary_key value.

-Example:
+Dataset structure example:

 | Primary_key  | reference_value|
 | ------------- | ------------- |